apache/mxnet/docs/tutorials/basic/ndarray_indexing.md

 # NDArray Indexing - Array indexing features

 MXNet's advanced indexing features are modeled after [NumPy's implementation and documentation](https://docs.scipy.org/doc/numpy-1.13.0/reference/arrays.indexing.html#combining-advanced-and-basic-indexing).
-You will see direct adaptations of many NumPy indexing features, and these are close, if not identical.
+You will see direct adaptations of many NumPy indexing features and examples which are close, if not identical, so we borrow much from their documentation.

 `NDArray`s can be indexed using the standard Python `x[obj]` syntax, where _x_ is the array and _obj_ the selection.

-There are three kinds of indexing available:
+There are two kinds of indexing available:

-1. field access
 1. basic slicing
 1. advanced indexing